platformsh/platformsh-docs/docs/src/guides/symfony/customize/redis.md

        driver: local
    ```

-   This will install a Redis server.
+   This will install a Redis server locally.

-   We also expose the Redis port (`6379`) of the container to the local host.
+   Then, expose the Redis port (`6379`) of the container to the local host:
-   That will help us access the Redis server from our machine:

     ```yaml {location="./docker-compose.override.yml"}
     version: '3'